dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 {{message3-reject}} shows an example message flow where the EAP-EDHOC server authenticates to the EAP-EDHOC peer successfully, but the EAP-EDHOC peer fails to authenticate to the EAP-EDHOC server, and the server sends an EDHOC error message.

+Note that the EDHOC error message may not be omitted.
+For example with EDHOC ERR_CODE 3 "Unknown credential referenced" it is indicated that the EDHOC peer should, for the next EDHOC session, try another credential identifier supported according to the application profile.

 ~~~~~~~~~~~~~~~~~~~~~~~aasvg
 EAP-EDHOC Peer                                   EAP-EDHOC Server